Purdon stable celebrates huge night at Addington

 "He really stepped up, not that I am surprised, so he has been enormous this year."

 As good as Southern Diamond or Halberg may turn out to be, Merlin is already a star.
-Unbeaten in eight starts that span almost the calendar year and he had to beat an unbeaten All Stars colt in Don't Stop Dreaming to do it.
+Unbeaten in eight starts that span almost the calendar year, he had to beat an unbeaten All Stars colt in Don't Stop Dreaming to do it.

-That doesn't happen every day of the week in a major two-year-old race at Addington.

-Merlin was taken straight to the front early by Butcher and he snuck an easy middle 800m and then let rip up the straight in 25.5 seconds to beat a very brave runner-up while Son Of Mac confirmed trainer Kyle Marshall has got his best horse yet in third.
+Merlin was taken straight to the front early by Butcher and he snuck an easy middle 800m and then let rip up the straight in 25.5 seconds to beat Don't Stop Dreaming, while Son Of Mac confirmed trainer Kyle Marshall has got his best horse yet in third.

 Merlin is a real deal juvenile blessed with manners and speed and has now already paid back big-time owner Dean Shannon, who outlaid $120,000 for him at the yearling sales.